Anwarvic/anwarvic.github.io/my_collections/_speech-recognition/vq-wav2vec.md

 ---
 title: "vq-wav2vec"
-date: 2020-02-16
+date: 2019-10-12
-cover: /image1.png
+cover: /image0.png
+labs: ["FAIR", "University of Tubingen"]
 ---

-vq-wav2vec stands for "vector-quantized wav2vec" which is a model created by Facebook AI Research in 2020 and published in this paper:
+vq-wav2vec stands for "vector-quantized wav2vec" which is a model created by Facebook AI Research in 2019 and published in this paper:
 [vq-wav2vec: Self-Supervised Learning of Discrete Speech Representations](https://arxiv.org/pdf/1910.05453.pdf).
 As we can see, the title is pretty vague, so let's clear it out: